If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 A part of coming out could involve asking others to refer to you with different pronouns or call you a different name.
 Sometimes people can take a while to get used to this and it can feel invalidating.
 This can be another benefit of being in touch with like-minded people who understand.

 If you wish to talk to a professional for support with coming out, we have professionals at Brook with expertise in gender identity and sexuality.
 Find your local Brook service.

-Sadly, it’s not uncommon for LGBTQ+ people to experience prejudice and discrimination.
-However, many LGBTQ+ people will tell you that the most important thing is to feel comfortable with your identity and to live your life in the way that feels best to you.
+Sadly, it’s not uncommon for LGBT+ people to experience prejudice and discrimination.
+However, many LGBT+ people will tell you that the most important thing is to feel comfortable with your identity and to live your life in the way that feels best to you.

 Some helpful strategies for prioritising your safety and happiness include:

 These are the people who have your best interests at heart, who support you to be who you want to be and who you can talk to and share problems with.